Interstitial ectopic pregnancy

 This patient presented with abdominal pain, 7 weeks and 5 days since the last menstrual period.
 The beta-hCG was elevated.

 Loading Stack -

 An off-midline sagittal transvaginal ultrasound image of the uterus demonstrates an echogenic rounded structure in the region of the uterine cornu (towards fundus and eccentrically placed).
 The distance from the edge of the echogenic area to the serosal surface of the uterus is 1.4 mm.

-The diagnosis is suggested by visualisation of an intrauterine gestational sac or decidual reaction located high in the fundus, that is not surrounded by more than 5 mm of myometrium in all planes.
+The diagnosis is suggested by visualization of an intrauterine gestational sac or decidual reaction located high in the fundus, that is not surrounded by more than 5 mm of myometrium in all planes.